ASidorenkoCode/Tutorium_Prog_1/src/expressionStatementsAndMore/areaCalculator/AreaCalculator.md

 If either or both parameters is/are a negative return -1.0 to indicate an invalid value.

-For formulas and PI value please check the tips below.

 Examples of input/output:

     area(5.0); should return 78.53981633974483 or 78.53981